nathancarter/mocg/docs/software-packages.md

 ![Extract all files in VirtualDub](images/virtualdub-extract.png)

+!!! tip
-You do not need to download or install the software more than once; this is a one-time-only procedure.
+    You do not need to download or install the software more than once;
+    this is a one-time-only procedure.
 To run the program (now or at any future time) use Windows Explorer to navigate to the folder you chose and double-click the file `VirtualDub.exe`.

 To make a shortcut for VirtualDub on your desktop, right-click the `.exe` file and choose "Copy," then right-click on your desktop and choose to paste a shortcut.

 ## Time Lapse Assembler for Mac OS X